Temporary Protection Directive: 2022 refugee crisis

 In March 2022, the Council of the European Union invoked the Temporary Protection Directive for the first time in its history, in response to the refugee crisis caused by the Russian invasion of Ukraine.
 The European Commission proposed invoking the directive on 2 March 2022, and EU ministers unanimously agreed to invoke it on 3 March.
 The decision was unanimous despite the fact that Hungarian minister Gergely Gulyás had expressed opposition hours before the decision.
 The Council formally activated the directive on 4 March 2022.

 The European Commission published guidelines for how member states should implement the directive in light of the crisis, and individual member states have announced specific requirements for how refugees can apply for protected status.
 It was reported that the directive would include "non-Ukrainian nationals and stateless people legally residing in Ukraine", if they are unable to return to their home countries.
 Although Denmark is not bound by the TPD, Danish authorities have announced a similar "Special Act Status" for Ukrainian refugees.

 The legal blog Lawfare said it was surprising that the Council's decision was unanimous, pointing out that Hungary and Poland had opposed burden-sharing measures during the 2015 refugee crisis.
 Lawfare said that those countries' support for invoking the TPD in 2022 was probably driven by "popular sympathy for the Ukrainians, and the specter of further Russian westward expansion".

+In 2026, EU ministers considered excluding Ukrainian men who could be drafted from the directive.
+At a meeting of the Justice and Home Affairs Council, Swedish migration minister Johan Forssell said there was "strong support" for the change among the ministers present.
+This debate was preceded by statements from German Chancellor Friedrich Merz, who indicated during an April 2026 meeting with Ukrainian President Volodymyr Zelenskyy that Berlin would actively support Kyiv's efforts to limit the exodus of military-age men and facilitate their return for defense and reconstruction.
+In June 2026, European Commission President Ursula von der Leyen also signaled formal plans to alter the terms of the directive in response to the ongoing Ukrainian conscription crisis.

+Following these discussions, on 26 June 2026, the European Commission formally proposed extending temporary protection until March 2028 while excluding newly arriving Ukrainian men aged 23 to 60 subject to mobilization, a move requested by Kyiv to support its defense needs.
+While presenting the extension, EU Migration Commissioner Magnus Brunner emphasized the coordination with Ukrainian authorities, stating, "This is what Ukraine has asked us to do, and this is what we are doing."
+On the other hand, the Council of Europe Commissioner for Human Rights Michael O’Flaherty opposed the proposal, criticized the exclusion of entire groups such conscription age men and pointed to the possible violation of the right for non-discrimination (Article 14 European Convention on Human Rights and Article 1 Protocol No. 12 of the same Convention).